FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Consequently, for symmetric bidirectional Traffic Profiles (section 14 of [RFC2544],

 {::comment}

-    [MB79]: Do we have an authoritative reference where this is defined?
+    MB79: Do we have an authoritative reference where this is defined?
             If not, please add an definition entry early in the terminology section.

-    [VP]: Add reference.
+    VP: Add reference.

-    [MK]: Edited.
+    MK: Edited.
 Added reference to RFC2544.

 {:/comment}

 the Trial Forwarding Rate value is equal to the arithmetic average of [RFC2285] Forwarding Rate values across all SUT output interfaces.

 {::comment}

-    [MB80]: Why both?
+    MB80: Why both?

-    [VP]: Add explanations to Traffic Profile subsection.
+    VP: Add explanations to Traffic Profile subsection.

-    [MK]: Edited.
+    MK: Edited.
 But shouldn't it say "sum of" instead of "arithmetic average"?
 Unless specified, Trial Forwarding Rate is an aggregate rate, not per interface, as it is representating capability of DUT/SUT not a subset of it associated with particular interface :)

 {:/comment}

 Given that Trial Forwarding Rate is a quantity based on Load,